External Group Sync

 - name: 'azure'

-For Azure AD, the claim value can be found in the 'Token configuration' tab within your App registration.
+For Azure AD, you can create this claim in the 'Token configuration' tab within your

 Create a Group Mapping